 Due to their size and weight, when big rigs and 18-wheelers are involved in an accident, the potential for serious injuries and fatalities is extremely high.
 When semi truck drivers crash into passenger vehicles, the forces involved can be catastrophic.

 If you have suffered injuries after an accident with a big rig or 18-wheeler, and it happened through no fault of your own, you should speak to an experienced truck accident attorney.
 They will investigate on your behalf, and find out who is liable so that they can pursue compensation for your pain and suffering and recover any damages you have suffered as a result of the accident.

 Who Is Liable for Your Damages

 Establishing liability is one of the most important jobs your attorney will carry out on your behalf.
 This is a complicated process, as there are several parties that may be responsible.
-In a normal car accident, the fault usually lies with one of the drivers but in a commercial trucking accident, the trucking company may be responsible as well as the driver and in some situations, the mechanics who maintain the trucks or the manufacturer of the parts used on the truck may also be responsible.
+In a normal car accident, the fault usually lies with one of the drivers, but in a commercial trucking accident, the trucking company may be responsible as well as the driver. n some situations, the mechanics who maintain the trucks or the manufacturer of the parts used on the truck may also be responsible.